Grandparents DNA Test

 Be careful, you must follow the instructions and respect the conditions so that the samples provide enough genetic information for your test.

-What type of sample used for the test ?
+What type of sample is used

-You can do a DNA test to find out the parentage at home in a private setting .
+You can do a DNA test to find out the parentage at home in a private setting.
 The order can be made directly on the internet from your home in order to receive the sampling equipment at home.

 How to do a DNA test between grandchildren and grandparents?

-Participants of the Grandparent Test
+Grandparent Test Participants

 - The biological grandfather must participate in the test